Memphis massacre of 1866: Legal responses

 No criminal proceedings took place against the instigators or perpetrators of the Memphis riots.
-The United States Attorney General, James Speed, ruled that judicial actions associated with the riots fell under state jurisdiction.
+The United States Attorney General, James Speed, found no basis for federal intervention and recommended no federal prosecutions.
+He believed that judicial actions associated with the riots fell under state jurisdiction.
 But, state and local officials refused to take action, and no grand jury was ever invoked.

 Although criticized at the time for his inaction, General Stoneman was investigated and ultimately exonerated by a congressional committee.
 He said that he was reluctant initially to intervene, as the people of Memphis had said they could police themselves.
 He needed direct communication and a request from the mayor and council.
 On May 3, when they asked for his support in putting together a posse, he told them he would not permit that.
 He imposed martial law, refused to allow groups to assemble, and suppressed the riot.
 Stoneman moved to California, where he was later elected as governor, serving 1883–87.